This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- The leather sheath with a belt loop makes carrying the knife convenient and easy.
+- Durable leather sheath with belt loop for convenience.

 2. Fiskars Ergo Heavy Duty Garden Trowel